NovatecConsulting/blog-junit5-test-lifecycle/README.md

 }
 ```

-Executing this produces the following output:
+Executing this class produces the following output:

 ```
 beforeAll()